-What is Robusta green coffee?
+What is Robusta Coffee Beans?

 Robusta coffee is grown frequently in low mountainous places because it enjoys sunshine and tropical climates.
 This particular coffee type exhibits excellent disease resistance.
-Robusta coffee beans have a distinctively bitter flavour and a lot of caffeine.
+Robusta coffee beans have a distinctively bitter flavor and a lot of caffeine.

 Robusta green coffee is the main export from Vietnam, which places it first in the world for robusta coffee exports and second overall for coffee exports.

-Robusta green coffee classifications
+Robusta coffee beans classifications

 This implies that the first step after harvesting the fruit is to remove the seeds in order to create a cup of coffee, but it’s much easier said than done.

-Each coffee fruit has multiple layers: the outer skin (pulp) or exocarp; the mucilage or mesocarp, a silky, sticky layer that contributes significantly to the sweetness of the coffee; a papery layer or endocarp known as parchment; and the silverskin, a membrane that encases the two seeds.
+Each coffee fruit has multiple layers: the outer skin (pulp) or exocarp; the mucilage or mesocarp, a soft, sticky layer that contributes significantly to the sweetness of the coffee; a papery layer or endocarp known as parchment; and the silverskin, a membrane that encases the two seeds.

-Grading by grain size is increasingly being used in the coffee business; while there may be regional variations in practical application, this methodology is generally accepted in many nations.
+Grading by grain size is increasingly used in the coffee business; while there may be regional variations in practical application, this methodology is generally accepted in many nations.
 Which, after drying, will have perforated metal plates of various sizes, ranging from 8 to 20/64 inches.

-Rarely are sieve diameters measured in millimetres rather than on a scale of 1/64 of an inch.
+Rarely are sieve diameters measured in millimeters rather than on a scale of 1/64 of an inch.
 In other words, sieve 18 indicates 18/64 inches, while sieve 16 is 6.3mm when measured in mm.

 Every country that produces coffee uses the same size sieve, although the names are radically different.
-For instance, a particularly huge bean (19–20 1/64 inch) is referred to as Supremo in Colombia and AA in Africa.
+For instance, a particularly colossal bean (19–20 1/64 inch) is referred to as Supremo in Colombia and AA in Africa.

 The beans that remain on the 18/64 inch sieve after placing a handful of green coffee beans on it are known as sieve 18, whereas the beans that fall through and land on the 16/64 inch sieve are known as sieve 16.

-The taste of Vietnamese Robusta green coffee beans
+The taste of Vietnamese Robusta coffee beans

 The taste of Robusta coffee is quite strong, with a strong bitter taste, not sour, mild aroma, light brown water, and sufficient caffeine content.